 Masami Sakakibara, better known in the US as Tenkara no Oni, is best known for his tenkara casting.
 He does make it look effortless.
 He is not quite so well known for his flies, but some of his flies are as outstanding as his casting ability.
 When I met him in Japan he surprised me by tying a size 4 sakasa kebari - and then he proceeded to tie one in a size 2.
 Even more surprising, he claimed that he used flies of that size in the stream we had just fished that day.
 As is apparently the case for most of Japan's more accessible streams, the fish there were generally 7-9" - I didn't see a larger fish on my entire trip.
 I was a bit skeptical that size 2 flies would be effective for trout of that size.

-In the Tying Tenkara Flies DVD, I demonstrated tying a fly that I had modeled after Tenkara no Oni's large kebari.
+In the Tying Tenkara Flies DVD (no longer available), I demonstrated tying a fly that I had modeled after Tenkara no Oni's large kebari.
 I have to 'fess up and say I chickened out.
 I didn't tie it on a size 2 hook.
 I just couldn't bring myself to buy hooks larger than a size 6 (1X long shank - which gives the profile of a size 4, but still).

 Fast forward a couple years and move over a couple states, and I found myself fishing for smallmouth bass in a lake in Maine.
 I used a number of flies while I was there, but the best fly, both in terms of numbers of fish caught and also in size of fish caught, was a fly very similar to the "Sakakibara Kebari" fly from the DVD.
 I did modify it a bit by making the body a bit thicker than shown on the DVD (and quite a bit thicker than Tenkara no Oni's own flies).